MarcusBinder/Thesis/Obsidian notes/Thesis Kanban.md

 - [ ] "code algorithm"<br>#thinking
 - [ ] Read about and choose algorithm<br>#thinking
 - [ ] Spinning up code algorithms<br>#thinking
+- [ ] Add to intro that layout optimization is a thing

 ## To do, high pririty

-- [ ] Lav et nyt environment så den sampler hele tiden en ny state.
-- [ ] Change reward to be percentage increase and test it a bit
 - [ ] Look into transfer learning<br>[[Transfer learning]]
-- [ ] Make overview and train some agents
 - [ ] Read about how to make stable baselines only save best agents
 - [ ] Make a short picture detailing what turbine is what in the "simulation"
+- [ ] Save and load model parameters<br>https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#id3

 ## Waiting

-- [ ] Find limits for yaw angels Floris<br>#thinking<br>Wainting on guthub reply

 ## Doing